What Is Missing in Multilingual Visual Reasoning and How to Fix It: Conclusion

 \section{Conclusion}

-In conclusion, our study explores the evolving domain of multilingual visual reasoning.
+In conclusion, we explore the evolving domain of multilingual visual reasoning.
 We observe a trend towards inclusivity in models, yet recognize persistent disparities in performance across languages and cultures.
-While proprietary systems like GPT-4V exhibit notable accuracy and equity across languages, open models still face challenges in bridging the gap, especially for low-resource languages.
-Our comparative analysis highlights the superior performance of GPT-4V but also underscores the need for advancements in open models.
-Through strategic interventions addressing multilinguality, multimodality, and reasoning, we showcase promising avenues for improvement.
-Leveraging our interventions, we demonstrate significant enhancements in open model performance, achieving state-of-the-art results under zero-shot settings for open models.
-Our findings emphasizes the potential for further advancements in language-equitable multimodal reasoning, with the aim of narrowing down the gap between human and machine performance, and the gap between proprietary and open models.
+While proprietary systems like GPT-4V exhibit notable and equitable accuracy across languages, open models still face challenges in bridging the gap, especially for low-resource languages.
+Our analysis highlights the superior performance of GPT-4V but also underscores the need for advancements in open models.
+Leveraging interventions addressing multilinguality, multimodality, and reasoning, we demonstrate significant enhancements in open model performance, achieving state-of-the-art results under zero-shot settings for open models.
+Our findings emphasizes the potential for further advancements in multilingual visual reasoning, with the aim of narrowing down the gap between human and machine performance, and the gap between proprietary and open models.

-\paragraph{Acknowledgements:} The authors thank the members of CMU who gave useful feedback on an early version of the draft.
-This work was supported in part by grants from Google and DSTA Singapore.